 THE PETEY GREENE PROGRAM IN PENNSYLVANIA

 The Petey Greene Program has been active in Philadelphia since the Spring of 2015.
-We recruit, train and coordinate volunteers to serve as academic tutors at five different correctional facilities in the area, including one juvenile detention center.
-Our tutors are primarily undergraduate students from Haverford College, Saint Joseph’s University, Temple University, and the University of Pennsylvania, but we also welcome volunteers from the broader Philadelphia community.
+We recruit, train and coordinate volunteers to serve as academic tutors at four different correctional facilities in the area.
+Our tutors are primarily undergraduate students from Haverford College, Swarthmore College, Temple University, and the University of Pennsylvania, but we also welcome volunteers from the broader Philadelphia community.
 This page is intended for potential tutors who are interested in learning more about our volunteer opportunities and, if appropriate, applying to participate in them.

 Our volunteers serve as academic tutors, working one-on-one or in small groups with incarcerated students in order to support their academic achievement.
 We work with students on literacy and English as a Second Language, while also supporting students who are seeking their high school equivalency (formerly known as the GED) or high school diploma.
 The Philadelphia program also pairs a very limited number of volunteer Teaching Assistants with Inside-Out courses.

 The volunteer opportunity is a weekly commitment, with tutoring sessions typically lasting 3-4 hours including transportation time.
 Consistency is crucial for our students' academic success and is something that sets us apart from other volunteering programs.
 As such, volunteers are required to tutor weekly throughout the academic semester (preferably for two consecutive semesters).
 We do not expect volunteers to attend tutoring during academic breaks or exam periods.

 Before beginning tutoring, all volunteers are required to complete a 5 hour training run by Petey Greene program staff.
 The new volunteer must also complete the necessary facility clearance paperwork and attend a facility orientation.
-We will also host events and follow-up trainings that we will ask you to tend.
+We also host events and follow-up trainings that we will ask you to tend.